checkly/docs.checklyhq.com/site/content/docs/monitoring-as-code/checks-groups.md

 }
 ```

-For tidiness and easy of use, it is recommended to store scripts in separate files, instead of using the inline option:
+For tidiness and ease of use, it is recommended to store scripts in separate files, instead of using the inline option:

 ```terraform
 resource "checkly_check" "browser-check" {